awsdocs/amazon-lumberyard-user-guide/doc_source/component-entity-system-track-view.md

 In the following **Track View** image, `BehaviorContext` reflection has exposed the **ImaginaryTarget** component and the **ImaginaryPosition** track from the corresponding virtual property\.

-![\[ImaginaryTarget component in the Track View editor\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/exposing-custom-components-to-track-view-for-animation-track-view.jpg)
+![\[ImaginaryTarget component in the Track View\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/exposing-custom-components-to-track-view-for-animation-track-view.jpg)